john-cd/rust_howto/bk/src/categories/development-tools_ffi/erlang_elixir.md

 rebar3 or mix: (For building the Erlang/Elixir side and managing dependencies.)
 Other Considerations:

-Error Handling: Careful error handling is crucial, especially with NIFs, as a crash in the NIF can bring down the entire Erlang VM.
+Error Handling: Careful [error handling][p-error-handling] is crucial, especially with NIFs, as a crash in the NIF can bring down the entire Erlang VM.
 Concurrency: Erlang/Elixir and Rust have different concurrency models.
-You'll need to be mindful of how you manage concurrency across the FFI boundary.
+You'll need to be mindful of how you manage [concurrency][p-concurrency] across the FFI boundary.
 Data Types: You'll need to map data types between Rust and Erlang/Elixir.
 The erlang_term crate can help with this.
 The erlang_nif crate is the key for writing NIFs.
 For ports, you'll primarily use standard Rust I/O mechanisms.
 Serialization libraries are crucial for efficient data exchange in both cases.
 </div>